YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.

+### 9.15.
+Aim for simplicity
+Things should be as simple as possible, but not simpler - if Einstein said it it makes sense - having lost so much time in endless loops of IT complexity - the older we get the more it gets more rational.

+### 9.16.
+Do not allow broken windows
+A broken windows is any peace of code or documentation which is hanging around not included in the integration tests suite and not matching the most up-to-date standars for work deliverables.
+Either bring it up to the standard level or get rid of it.

+#### 9.16.1.
+Deployment to the test environment
+Deploy to the test environmen as follows:

+    # deploy to the tst environment
+    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst

+    # go to the product instance dir of the tst env for this version
+    cd ../issue-tracker.<<version>>.tst.<<owner>>

+#### 9.16.2.
+Check that all the files in the deployment pacakge are the same as those in the latest commit of the dev git branch.
+Deploy to the test environmen as follows:

+    # deploy to the tst environment
+    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst

+    # go to the product instance dir of the tst env for this version
+    cd ../issue-tracker.<<version>>.tst.<<owner>>

+#### 9.16.3. restart the application layer
+Well just chain the both commands.

+    bash src/bash/issue-tracker/issue-tracker.sh -a mojo-morbo-stop ; bash src/bash/issue-tracker/issue-tracker.sh -a mojo-morbo-start